Muhammad-Bin-Tariq/MangaReader/README.md

 ## Project Details

--This is a manga reader app developed using mangadexApi.
+-This is a manga reader app developed using mangadexApi. <br />
--Developed using MERN.
+-Developed using MERN.<br />

 ## Implementation Details

--Fetches 400 mangas based on rating and stores in mongoDB -Uses the MongoDB database for manga details
+-Fetches 400 mangas based on rating and stores in mongoDB.<br />
+-Uses the MongoDB database for manga details.<br />
--Calls the MongoDB on localhost:3010
+-Calls the MongoDB on localhost:3010.<br />

 ## How to Use:

--git clone to local repository.
+-git clone to local repository.<br />
--Execute this command <npm install> in the project folder i.e. manga-e-faiz.
+-Execute this command <npm install> in the project folder i.e. manga-e-faiz.<br />
--execute the /src/data/FetchMangas.js function <node FetchMangas.js>
+-execute the /src/data/FetchMangas.js function <node FetchMangas.js><br />
--This stores the mangas data in mongoDB. <Line 8: mongoose.connect("");> modify this line according to your string -In server.js file give mongoDB connection string. <line 19: mongoose.connect(``)>
+-This stores the mangas data in mongoDB. <Line 8: mongoose.connect("");> modify this line according to your string<br />
+-In server.js file give mongoDB connection string. <line 19: mongoose.connect(``)><br />
--In /components/GeminiChat.jsx give your geminiApi. <line 8: const geminiApi = "";>
+-In /components/GeminiChat.jsx give your geminiApi. <line 8: const geminiApi = "";><br />
--In /components/RequestManga.jsx enter your emailjs id. <line 17:>
+-In /components/RequestManga.jsx enter your emailjs id. <line 17:><br />
 -Navigate to /src and execute this command <node server.js>.
-This connects and runs the database on localhost:3010
+This connects and runs the database on localhost:3010<br />

 ## Screenshots